Design Challenges for a Multi-Perspective Search Engine: Abstract

 \section{Abstract}

-Many users turn to document retrieval systems (e.g. search engines) to seek answers to controversial questions.
-Answering such user queries usually require identifying responses within web documents, and aggregating the responses based on their different \emph{perspectives}.
+Many users turn to document retrieval systems (e.g. search engines) to seek answers to controversial or open-ended questions.
+However, classical document retrieval systems fall short at delivering users a set of \emph{direct} and \emph{diverse} responses in such cases, which requires identifying responses within web documents in the context of the query, and aggregating the responses based on their different \emph{perspectives}.

-Classical document retrieval systems fall short at delivering a set of \emph{direct} and \emph{diverse} responses to the users.
-Naturally, identifying such responses within a document is a natural language understanding task.
-In this paper, we examine the challenges of synthesizing such language understanding objectives with document retrieval, and study a new \emph{perspective-oriented} document retrieval paradigm.
-We discuss and assess the inherent natural language understanding challenges in order to achieve the goal.
-Following the design challenges and principles, we demonstrate and evaluate a practical prototype pipeline system\footnote{Demo at \url{http://dickens.seas.upenn.edu:4011}}.
-We use the prototype system to conduct a user survey in order to assess the utility of our paradigm, as well as understanding the user information needs for controversial queries.
+The goal of this work is to survey and study the user information needs for building a \emph{multi-perspective search engine} of such.
+We examine the challenges of synthesizing such language understanding objectives with document retrieval, and study a new \emph{multi-perspective} document retrieval paradigm.
+We discuss and assess the inherent natural language understanding challenges one needs to address in order to achieve the goal.
+Following the design challenges and principles, we propose and evaluate a practical prototype pipeline system.
+We use the prototype system to conduct a user survey in order to assess the utility of our paradigm, as well as understanding the user information needs when issuing controversial and open-ended queries to a search engine.